Wesleyan-Media-Project/aws-rekognition-image-video-processing/README.md

 Welcome!
 This repository is part of the Cross-platform Election Advertising Transparency initiatIVE (CREATIVE) project.
 CREATIVE is a joint infrastructure project of WMP and privacy-tech-lab at Wesleyan University.
 CREATIVE provides cross-platform integration and standardization of political ads collected from Google and Facebook.

-This repository is a part of the data storage and processing step.
+This repository is a part of the Data Processing step.

 ## Table of Contents